dark-lab/Nemesis/README.md

 Users can execute stuff from a simple CLI, with a debug mode for developers and is really easy to use.
 The CLI is structured to have a simple workflow for your pentesting sessions.

+## Status
+Currently it's under developing, so there are basic functionality working for now

 ### Goals: